billyberkouwer/Ocove-Studios/README.md

 # Set Up

 Once you've pulled the repository to your local device, you'll need to open the folder and run 'npm install' in the terminal.
-This will install the standard react dependencies that aren't pushed to the git repository.
+This will install the standard node dependencies that aren't pushed to the git repository.
 When they're installed you can run 'npm start' as normal to start the local server.

 # Rules for Editing Code and Contributing to Repository